Force over Distance: Chapter 42

 Young stared at it, hands clenching into fists, fighting the urge to hit it.
 Hit him.
 Hit something.

 “You know what?”
-Young hissed, “I’ve changed my mind.
-You two fucking belong together.
+Young hissed.
+“I’ve changed my mind.
+You two belong together.
 Heartless, icy bastards—the both of you.
 Nick Rush and the starship he taught to lie.
 I hope you have a great time together.
 I hope you have to watch people suffer for eternity.
 Because I know you now, you asshole.
-Doing nothing drives you nuts.
 You can’t even take a damn nap for an afternoon.
-And you’re staring down a future of everlasting torture.
-I hope it drives you insane.
-More insane.”
+And you’re staring down a future of everlasting torture.”

 In the distance, rain fell on the sea.